ronparkdev/eslint-plugin-sort-annotation/documents/sort-keys.md

 # eslint-plugin-sort-annotation/sort-keys
 Sort interface properties or object keys if has `@sort-keys` annotation

+## Annotation options
+* `:reversed` : Use this option to sort in reverse
+* `:deep` : Use this option to sort by more than one depth
+  * `:deep` : By default, it sorts by depth regardless.
+  * `:deep(2)` : If you want to sort only to a certain depth, you need to include a depth value.

 ### Before apply annotation
 ```javascript
 const nameToAgeMap = {